dmintz7/Plex-Maintenance/README.md

 Scans New Media to Plex Media Server.

-If duplicates are discovered and the one file no longer exists, it will remove the non-exist media from Plex
+If duplicates are discovered and the one or more of the files no longer exists, it will remove the non-exist media from Plex

 Created to work with Sonarr and Radarr